alincalinciuc/android-clean-up-kids-phone/README.md

 # Clean up your kids Android phones easy and fast without losing data

 ### Enable debug mode
-Go to Settings > About Phone > Software Information > Build Number - click on it multiple times)
+Go to Settings > About Phone > Software Information > Build Number (click on it multiple times)

 Go to Settings > Developer Options > USB debugging (turn it on)